ADVANTECH-Corp/eio-is200-linux-kernel-driver/README.md

 ## EIO-IS200 Linux Kernel Driver
-> This is a series of device drivers for Advantech EIO-IS200 embedded controller based on Linux kernel 6.5.0 as follow:
+> This is a series of device drivers for Advantech EIO-IS200 embedded controller as follow:
 ```
   MFD core: eiois200_core
   GPIO: gpio-eiois200